bbauska/W3Cx-3of5/README.md

 With HTML4, doctype definitions looked like this:<br/>
 ```
-\<!DOCTYPE HTML PUBLIC \"-//W3C//DTD HTML 4.01 Transitional//EN\" \"https://www.w3.org/TR/html4/loose.dtd\"\>, which was even more complicated as one had to choose between three different possibilities (doctypes could be transitional, strict, or frameset).
-Most of the time, the doctype definition was copied and pasted from one document to another and was nearly impossible to memorize.
+<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "https://www.w3.org/TR/html4/loose.dtd">, which was even more complicated as one had to choose between three different possibilities (doctypes could be transitional, strict, or frameset).
+Most of the time, the doctype definition was copied and pasted from one document
+to another and was nearly impossible to memorize.
 ```
 With HTML5, there is only one way to indicate the doctype, and it\'s so simple there is no reason to forget it:
 ```